Dates for the 2022 season

 OTHER TRACK AND FIELD NEMAA FIXTURES

-Track & Field Championships inc. 3k Track Championships Saturday 18th June 2022.
+Track & Field Championships Saturday 21st June 2025.

-Track & Field Championships inc. 3k Track Championships Saturday 18th June 2022.
+Track & Field Championships Saturday 21st June 2025.

 Guest Competitor and British Masters Champion -William Gentleman (Edinburgh AC) shows how it's done in the Weight.